-Toronto-native Mary Rajotte is a self-professed bibliophile and wordsmith who pens dark, atmospheric fiction & creepy tales that explore myth, dream and nightmare.
+Toronto-native Mary Rajotte is a self-professed bibliophile and wordsmith who pens dark, atmospheric fiction & creepy tales that explore myths, dreams and nightmares.

 Her piece “The Lockwood Collection” can be found in The Scroll of Anubis anthology from Library of Horror Press.

-Mary’s eerie tales inspire in readers the urge to double-check the deepest, darkest closets, to peer anxiously under the creakiest of beds, and to always sleep with the lights on.
+Her eerie tales inspire readers to double-check the deepest, darkest closets, to peer anxiously under their beds, and to always sleep with the lights on.